Cantelli Constrained Policy Optimization: Canary Method Proofs

 \subsection{Derivation of Equation \ref{eq:cpo-cheb}}

-We need to show that we can reform the standard Chebyshev constraint in a CMDP form.
+We need to show that we can reconstruct the Cantelli VaR constraint in a CMDP form.
 First, we take the moments of the cost return to define the mean and variance:

-These can be combined with the square cost return in Equation \ref{eq:square-cost} to break down the global episode-level chebyshev constraint into a form containing a local per-step discounted term with the augmented state space (\ref{eq:aug-state}):
+These can be combined with the square cost return in Equation \ref{eq:square-cost} to break down the global episode-level Cantelli VaR constraint into a form containing a local per-step discounted term with the augmented state space (\ref{eq:aug-state}):